dailyhome/dhome-device/README.md

 > Alternatively,
 > You can deploy the dummy implementation locally by running the [dummy skills](https://github.com/dailyiot/skills/blob/master/README.md#dummy)

-Define the device unique identifier by editing `deviceid` file
+Define the device unique identifier by editing `configuration` file
 ```bash
 DEVICEID=MyRasp
 ```